 Da Nang is definitely worth visiting not only because that Da Nang has an easygoing and chilled vibe around it.
 But Da Nang offers some amazing food and cultural and historical sites.
 As well as a good nightlife.
-The city has been growing as digital nomads hub.
+The city has been growing as a digital nomad hub.

 In this post, we will go through is Da Nang worth visiting.
 Let’s get started!